One-platoon system

 Members of the 1935 New Hampshire Wildcats football team, whose positions were listed in their college yearbook simply as backs (four, standing) and linemen (seven, kneeling).

-The one-platoon system, also known as "iron man football", is a rule-driven substitution pattern in American football whereby the same players were expected to stay on the field for the entire game, playing both offense and defense as required.
-Players removed for a substitute were lost to their teams for the duration of the half (until 1932) or quarter (until 1941).
+The one-platoon system, also known as "iron man football", is a rule-driven substitution pattern in American football whereby the same players are expected to stay on the field for the entire game, playing both offense and defense as required.
+Players removed for a substitute are lost to their teams for the duration of the half or quarter, depending on the rule variant in use.

 Existing alternatively is the two-platoon system (or simply the "platoon system"), which makes use of separate offensive and defensive units.
-(In the contemporary game third platoons of special teams players for kicking situations are also used).
+In the contemporary game, third platoons of special teams players for kicking situations are also used.

 Each system has been used at different times in American college football and in the National Football League.
-In the college game, the major rules switch allowing two platoons came ahead of the 1941 season — a change first emulated by the NFL in 1943.
+In the college game, the major rules switch allowing two platoons came ahead of the 1941 season – a change first emulated by the NFL in 1943.

 Due to budgetary pressures associated with expanded scholarship and travel costs, member schools of the National Collegiate Athletic Association (NCAA) returned to the one-platoon system for 1953, gradually liberalizing substitution rules until a full return to two-platoon football was made in 1964.

 One-platoon football is seen currently mostly on lower-end and smaller teams at the high school and semi-pro levels, where player shortages and talent disparities necessitate it.
 Current teams with sufficient numbers of talented players no longer use the one-platoon system.